 Since the first initialization of a complete lightroom catalog may take some time, we recommend to run the initialization over night or in smaller batches.
 Note that the initialization of 10000 photos will take about one hour on a state-of-the-art computer.
 Initialization can be interrupted and continued at any time.
 Novel photos imported to your lightroom catalog must be initialized by starting the above initialization process.

 In the Excire Search section of the Lightroom Plug-in Manager a user can specify several parameters that affect the initialization process:

 1. Fast Initialization: if this option is enabled, all photo edits made in Lightroom will be ignored for the sake of faster initialization.
 Moderate edits should not cause any problems.
 Note, however, that strong crops and color edits may change the dominant color and the image content: Excire has been taught that skies are blue and if you make them green, it may fail to recognize a landscape.

 2. Prefer Smart Previews in initialization: During initialization smart previews will be preferred if you set this option.
 This can be useful if you have generated smart previews that are stored on your local SSD and if the access of your original photos is slower.

 3. For stacks, only initialize the top photo: This option should be enabled if you are a timelapse photographer and need to handle photo stacks, which consists of many very similar images.
 Then only the top photo of a stack will be initialized.

-Furthermore a user can select the keyword language, and, if necessary, the Excire Search shortcuts may be restored (only macOS).To the Video Tutorial
+Furthermore, a user can set the keyword language, and if necessary, restore the keyboard shortcuts (macOS only).